kodeman2/Altschool-github-api/README.md

 ## by Oluwakolade Olagunju

-for Altschool Frontend Second Semester Examination
+for Altschool Frontend Second Semester Examination question 1

 ## Repo Hosted on Netlify